 If you feel that your employer is not properly following OSHA regulations, you can file an anonymous report to have your site inspected for safety conditions.
 If fear of being fired keeps you from filing a report, do not worry.
 Although the report is anonymous, it is illegal for an employer to threaten, demote or fire an employee for filing such a report.

 If it is found that your employee is in fact not complying with the guidelines, they can be considered negligent if an accident occurs.
 If you do happen to experience an injury while working, it’s important to know how to go about filing a claim.
 Before anything else, get the medical treatment needed for your injury while working.
 Take note that if you have Worker’s Compensation, you must go to the doctor or medical provider listed in your company’s policy.
 You also should note that in the event that your injury is covered by Worker’s Compensation, it may prevent you from being able to file a lawsuit.
 An attorney at Wolf & Pravato would still be able to assist you as you go through the process, and explain the next steps.
 If the worker’s compensation does not cover all of the injury-related expenses, there is a chance you can still bring forth a lawsuit.

 After you have received the proper medical treatment for your injury you received while working, make sure to get two copies of a written report from your doctor or medical provider — one to keep for your own records, and one to give to your employer.
 At this point, you can contact Wolf & Pravato to have one of its attorneys appraise you of your rights, and learn whether you are able to file a personal injury lawsuit.
 Remember to act quickly so as to not become victim to an expired statute of limitation.

-If you are currently in need of a personal injury lawyer in the Fort Lauderdale or greater South Florida area, Wolf & Pravato is here to help.
+If you are currently in need of a Fort Lauderdale personal injury lawyer or greater South Florida area, Wolf & Pravato is here to help.
 To schedule an appointment, call 954-633-8270 to schedule a consultation, or contact us online for a free case evaluation.